 With companies like Niantic ($4B valuation), Improbable ($2B valuation), and Unity ($6B valuation) achieving unicorn status in recent years, the VR space is massively heating up.

-In this blog, we will dive into a brief history of VR, recent investment surges, and the future of this revolutionary technology.
+In this blog, we will dive into a brief history of Virtual Reality, recent investment surges, and the future of this revolutionary technology.

 (Note #1: This blog is an excerpt from my next book The Future is Faster Than You Think, co-authored with Steven Kotler, to be released January 28th, 2020.)